vtex-sites/base.store/README.md

 Now we have a styled Button component that accepts different variants!! 🎉

 The aforementioned guide works well for UI components.
-However, sections are more complex and usually don't have variants, since they usually serve a single responsibility in the page.
+However, sections are more complex and usually don't have variants, since they usually serve a single responsibility on the page.
 For sections, you can use tailwind natively like:

 ```tsx
 // components/sections/MySection/MySection.tsx